QuTech-Delft/qgym/notebooks/README.md

 Below we explain how to prepare your environment for using the notebooks.

 ## Setting up the environment
-Initially, make sure you have Python installed on your computer.
-The python version should be either 3.8 or 3.9, other versions are currently not supported.
+Initially, make sure you have [Python](https://www.python.org/downloads/) installed on your computer.
+The Python version should be either [3.8](https://www.python.org/downloads/release/python-3810/) or [3.9](https://www.python.org/downloads/release/python-3913/), other versions are currently not supported.

 You can check your Python version with the command `python --version`(Windows)/`python3 --version`(Unix).

-Subsequently, open a terminal inside the folder containing the notebooks and execute the following commands.
+Subsequently, open a terminal inside the folder containing the notebooks and this README and execute the following commands.
 This will create a Python virtual environment and require the qgym package and its requirements in it.

 Windows:
 ```commandline